Bound by Corruption by BelovedStranger

 You wish to know me, aijin?
 Shall I show you exactly who I am?
 Despite his canine visage, there was no mistaking the sexual heat in his gaze.

 One questioned burned her lips.
 It was doubtful he would gift her with a satisfactory answer, she inwardly grumbled.
-It was obvious he didn’t want her to get to know him, to get close to him.
+Obviously, he didn’t want her to get to know him.
+To get close to him.
 Unless she wished to know him.
 Carnally.
 She was quick to banish any semblance of maiden curiosity.

-Well, neither did she, she assured herself with a proud tilt of her chin.
-She didn’t want to get close to him—an any sense of the imagination, or for him to get close to her.
+Well, neither did she, she assured herself with a defiant tilt of her chin.
+She had no desire to become close with him—an any sense of the imagination, or for him to want to be close to her.

 Still, she was compelled to speak.
 “Hey, Sesshomaru?”